kensho-technologies/graphql-compiler/README.rst

 Macro system
 ------------

+The macro system allows users to reshape how they *perceive* their data, without requiring changes to the underlying database structures themselves.

 In many real-life situations, the database schema does not fit the user's mental model of the data.
 There are many causes of this, the most common one being database normalization.
 The representation of the data that is convenient for storage within a database is rarely